Canon 1D vs Nikon D70

 - More modern: Reflects 2 years and 4 months of technical progress since the 1D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 1D is the clear winner of the match-up (12 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 1D is the clear winner of the match-up (15 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the 1D or the D70 perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.